craftercms/docs/source/by-role/system-admin/performance-and-scaling/index.rst

 ^^^^^^^^
 Delivery
 ^^^^^^^^
 ..
-Add a note on shared-nothing architecture and that we don't need to cluster
+TODO Add a note on shared-nothing architecture and that we don't need to cluster

 """"""""""""""""""""""""
 Basic Performance Tuning
 """"""""""""""""""""""""
+..
+TODO add some text?

 :ref:`delivery-env-performance-tuning`

 """""""""""""""
 CDN Integration
 """""""""""""""
-.. cdn-integration <== create this article
+..
+TODO cdn-integration <== create this article

 """"""""""""""""""""""""""""
 Global Multi-region Delivery
 """"""""""""""""""""""""""""
-.. multi-region-and-global-delivery <== create this article
+..
+TODO multi-region-and-global-delivery <== create this article

 ^^^^^^^^^
 Authoring